mist475/LotrModConverter_Public/README.md

 # LotrWorldConverter_Public
 Public repository for the lotr world converter
 World fixer for the LOTR mod by Mevans.
-This converter modifies the .DAT files from old legacy lotr-mod worlds so they can be read in the 1.16.5-version of the mod.
+This converter modifies the .DAT files from old legacy lotr-mod worlds, so they can be read in the 1.16.5-version of the mod.

 Currently working:
 - Player data (inventory, position, alignment, waypoint usages etc.)